YassinEldeeb/mesh-hive-demo/README.md

 This command uses the `@theguild/federation-composition` library, which is our schema composition tool, to merge the schemas from the subgraphs into a single supergraph schema.
 The resulting `supergraph.graphql` file will be generated in the `gateway/` directory.
 This process mirrors what Hive does on the cloud: it takes the published subgraphs, composes them into a supergraph, and exposes it via the CDN for usage.
 By doing it locally, we illustrate the core setup before moving on to the integration with Hive.
 Hive manages the schema composition, versioning, and ensures consistency across your APIs, providing a seamless experience in a cloud environment.

+### 5. Run GraphQL Mesh (the gateway)

-Now, that we have a supergraph file, head to the `/gateway` directory, and run:
+Now, that we have a supergraph file, head to the `/gateway` directory, and run the gateway:

 ```sh
 pnpm start